 New Media Design Elements III (WI-PR)

 This course focuses on advanced visual communication within the current new media design profession.
 Through formal studies and perceptual understanding, including aesthetics, graphic form and structure, concept development and visual organization methods, students will design sophisticated solutions to communication problems.
 This course integrates imagery, typography, icons, user interface design, content creation and information architecture in order to design successful static, motion and interactive experiences.
 (Prerequisites: NMDE-201 and NMDE-302 or equivalent courses and completion of First Year Writing (FYW) requirement.)
-Lab 3, Lecture 2 (Spring).
+Lab 3 (Spring).

 New Media Design Interactive III